oracle/node-oracledb/doc/api.md

 ```

 The database user name.
 Can be a simple user name or a proxy of the
 form *alison[fred]*.
-See the [Client Access Through a Proxy][7] section
+See the [Client Access Through a Proxy][7]
-in the OCI manual for more details about proxy authentication.
+section in the Oracle Call Interface manual for more details about
+proxy authentication.

 ```
 String password